gomorpheus/morpheus-docs/administration/tenants/ad.rst

    that this role should be assigned.
 Roles are assigned dynamically based on group membership.

-TIP: Make sure to check the sync login box which will allow {morpheus}
-to sync the AD account on the |morpheus| Appliance.
+TIP: Make sure to check the sync login box which will allow |morpheus| to sync the AD account on the |morpheus| Appliance.

 Now users can login to the UI via their active directory username.